mrspeaker/gravman/README.md

 ## fix

 * how left/right spped is controlled is wrong (cant jump and move)
-* very edges of platforms flip gravity
+* very edges of platforms flip gravity (normal on edte)

 ## add back to Ω500